 "Designing and building equipment made of metal that will enable you to process or fabricate more expeditiously or more efficiently."

 The Great Depression - Wall Street was blocks away.
-We adapted and New York adapted.
+The company adapted and New York adapted.

 New markets emerged: chemical, pharmaceutical and food & beverage all using high purity stainless steel equipment.

-1940s - World War II and we manufactured parts for the war effort and proudly flew our "E Flag" showing support for Army and Navy.
+1940s - World War II - manufactured parts for the war effort and proudly flew our "E Flag" showing support for Army and Navy.

 Walter Trommler, a 1932 graduate of NYU' Commerce College and efficiency expert, moved, along with 5,000+ factories, out of NY City.